Kavita13feb/comp-assignments/ap-task/README.md

-### This is Replica of Acharya Prashant orgnisation website video serires page
+### This is The Replica of Acharya Prashant orgnisation website's video serires page
 ## Getting Started

 To run this project, follow these steps: